Denny Antwi: Loan to Perlis FA

 After a season played for Kelantan, Antwi was loan to Malaysian Premier League based club, Perlis FA caused of his young age.
 However, he was terminated his contract with Kelantan and back to Ghana.

-Inter Allies F.C.
+Inter Allies

 Antwi joins newly promoted club, International Allies F.C. which competing in the Ghana Premier League.

 FC Rosengård 1917

 He signed in January 2014 with Swedish Division 2 Östra Götaland side FC Rosengård 1917.

-FK Jerv
+Jerv

 In August 2015, Antwi signed a 1.5 year contract with Norwegian OBOS-ligaen side FK Jerv.
 In his first season, he played 11 times and scored four goals in OBOS-ligaen.
-He also scored one goal and played in all four play-off matches for promotion to top flight Tippeligaen, just to see his team lose the final match of the play-off against local rivals IK Start 3-1 after a 1–1 draw at home.
+He also scored one goal and played in all four play-off matches for promotion to top flight Tippeligaen, just to see his team lose the final match of the play-off against local rivals IK Start 3–1 after a 1–1 draw at home.

 After netting five goals in 15 league appearances for Jerv in the 2016 season, Antwi signed for IK Start at the end of July 2016 in a controversial transfer.
 Initially he signed a pre-contract, which would bring him to Start on a free transfer on 1 December 2016.
 Then the player himself publicly announced that he wanted to move to neighbouring club Start immediately, and the clubs agreed upon a compensation fee expected to be around 500 000 Norwegian kroner (around €55 000 at the time).

 Antwi played a total of 32 official games and scored 10 goals for Jerv.